-The eight nights of Hanukkah last from Dec.
-8 - Dec.
-16 in 2012.
+The eight nights of Hanukkah last from Nov.
+27 - Dec.
+5 in 2013.
+This year, the first day of Hanukkah coincides with Thanksgiving.
 Celebrate the festival of lights in Denver with these eight activities for the whole family.
 Hanukkah commemorates the victory of the Maccabees in 165 B.C.E. after King Antiochus desecrated the Temple.
 One small jar of oil miraculously lasted for eight days, which is now celebrated by lighting candles and eating foods cooked in oil.

 Treat yourself to the traditional Hanukkah dish of latkes, also known as potato pancakes.
 Zaidy's, which means grandfather in Yiddish, strives to be the next best thing to grandpa's finest.
 The Denver kosher-style deli is located at 121 Adams St. in Cherry Creek.

-Temple Micah will hold its fifth-annual Top Latke Cook-off & Hanukkah Party on Friday, Dec.
-7, 2012.
-The battle for the best potato pancake in the Mile High City begins at 5:30 p.m. at 1980 Dahlia St. RSVPs are required for the event.
+Temple Micah will hold its sixth-annual Top Latke Cook-off & Hanukkah Party on Saturday, Nov.
+23, 2013.
+The battle for the best potato pancake in the Mile High City begins at 5 p.m. at 5209 Montview Blvd.
+RSVPs are required for the event.

-Aish Denver is hosting its second-annual Community Chanukah Carnival at 9550 E. Belleview Ave. in Greenwood Village.
-The festivities will be held from 10:30 a.m. - 1:30 p.m. on Sunday, Dec.
-9. Admission is $5 per child and $7 per adult, with a maximum of $30 per family.
+Aish Denver is hosting its third-annual Community Chanukah Carnival at 9550 E. Belleview Ave. in Greenwood Village.
+The festivities will be held starting at 11 a.m. on Sunday, Nov.
+24, 2013.
+Paid admission.

 The Colorado Hebrew Chorale will hold several Hanukkah concerts this year.
-The volunteer chorale will hold a free concert at Shalom Park retirement home on Sunday, Dec.
-16 at 3:30 p.m.
-On Monday, Dec.
-10, the chorale will perform at Four Mile Historic Park for its Festival of Lights Celebration, which will be held from 5:30 - 8:30 p.m.
-Admission for the concert and other festivities at Four Mile Historic Park is $10 for adults and $5 for children.
+The volunteer chorale will hold a free concert at the Allied Jewish Apartments on Wednesday, Nov.
+27, 2013 at 6 p.m.
+On Wednesday, Dec.
+4, 2013, the chorale will perform at the McNichols Building for the Festival of Lights Celebration, which will be held from 5:30 - 8:30 p.m.

 No holiday is complete without a special kind of deep-fried sweet.
 Hanukkah donuts, or sufganiyot, are usually jelly donuts, but can be filled with other fillings as well.
 The Donut Maker at 9625 E. Arapahoe Rd. in Greenwood Village prepares sufganiyot during Hanukkah.
 The locally-owned donut shop is open from 5 a.m. - 11 a.m. daily.